marcoesposito1988/dependency_runner/README.md

     - [x] extraction of symbols from DLLs
     - [x] check of imported/exported symbols correspondency down the dependency tree
 - v 0.2.0
-    - [ ] parallelization across multiple threads (if ever necessary)
+    - [x] support of API sets
+    - [x] support of KnownDLLs
     - [ ] visualization of library symbols with address/ordinal
-    - [x] support of API sets
+- v 0.3.0
     - [ ] support of manifests
-    - [x] support of KnownDLLs
     - [ ] release on package managers
       - [x] crates.io
       - [ ] Chocolatey